dnrohr/intellectual-history-knowledge-atlas/README.md

 2. Open [http://localhost:3000](http://localhost:3000).
 3. Use the search box to select a familiar thinker such as Plato, Aristotle, Kant, Darwin, or Turing.
 4. Open **Filters** and narrow by field, topic, era, region, or year range.
-5. Switch between **Explore**, **Timeline**, and **Map** in the header to inspect the same filtered dataset in different views.
+5. Switch among **Atlas**, **Timeline**, **Sources**, and **Focus** in the header.
+The current selection and filters follow you between workspaces.
-6. Open **Workbench** when you want to review suggested links, tags, imports, or duplicates.
+6. Use **Find Bridge** in Atlas to trace a directed relationship path, or open **Sources** to review evidence and graph changes.
 7. Run `npm run qa:data` after source-data or thread edits to inspect graph coverage and TODO-oriented cleanup targets.

 The app is a fixed-height workspace.
-The browser page itself does not scroll much; instead, the index, filters, workbench, timeline, dossier, path finder, and modal surfaces each have their own internal scroll regions.
+The browser page itself does not scroll much; instead, the index, filters, Source Studio, timeline, dossier, path finder, and modal surfaces each have their own internal scroll regions.

 ## Run In GitHub Codespaces